-- Confirm understanding of academic honesty with signature on Academic Honesty Agreement form each year (below).
+- Confirm understanding of academic honesty with signature on Academic Honesty Agreement form each year.

 - Report malpractice violations to a trusted school employee.

-- Understand that putting your name on an assignment or assessment certifies it as your own work, cited appropriately.
+- Understand that putting your name on an assignment or assessment certifies it as your own work, understanding proper citation expectations

 - Minimize malpractice temptation by managing time appropriately.